 Kids will “flip” for these flavorful pancakes named for their colorful ingredients.
 And each pancake packs in a full serving of vegetables!
-This recipe comes to us from our friends at the United States Potato Board.
+This recipe comes to us from our friends at the Potato Goodness.

 Makes 4 pancakes (easily doubled)